Finger Tapping Analysis with Kernel Flow2 Data#

 Text(0.5, 0.993055, 'LR HBO p < 1e-10')

 A few comments here.
 First, there are two consistent zones of activation - motor cortex and occipital cortex - with a core pattern that does not change with thresholding.
 The fact that the pattern is visible at high thresholding levels indicates this is a very strong effect.
-The motor activation is correctly located and lateralized, so right-handed tapping clearly activations left motor cortex, and left-handed tapping activates right motor cortex.
-Both of these conditions also produce a strong visual activation - which is expected, because the visual stimlus (see above description) is more complex than the inter-block fixation cross.
+The motor activation is correctly located and lateralized, so right-handed tapping clearly activates left motor cortex, and left-handed tapping activates right motor cortex.
+Both of these conditions also produce a strong visual activation - which is expected, because the visual stimulus (see above description) is more complex than the inter-block fixation cross.

 When we then look at the contrast that compares left-handed tapping to right-handed tapping directly, and vice versa, we see activation of the same motor hotspots, but now a much weaker contribution from the occipital lobe.
 This is because the visual component is now controlled between the two conditions being compared, and what is being isolated is the difference between right-handed and left-handed tapping, which should in principle be fairly well-localized to motor cortex